Inside the Pockets

 • Was the anchor the wrong one for your current morning?

-• Was the action too big for the actual, messy pocket of time you had?
+• Was the action too big for the pocket of time you had?

 Patience as a Practice

-Our lives are constantly shifting—the traffic on changes, the school schedule fluctuates, the kids get sick.
+Our lives are constantly shifting—the traffic changes, a meeting runs late, or a kid gets sick.
 When we view our wellness as a series of experiments, we give ourselves permission to sway.

-You aren't failing at being a better version of yourself; you are simply gathering the information you need to design a life that actually fits the woman you are today.
+You aren't failing at being a better version of yourself; you are gathering the information you need to design a life that fits the person you are today.

 Read More